 In 2003, the Company reached concessionary agreements with certain lessors.
 Certain of these agreements provide that the Company's obligations under the related leases revert to the original terms if certain events occur prior to December 31, 2005, including: (i) an event of default under the related lease (which generally occurs only if a payment default occurs), (ii) an event of loss with respect to the related aircraft, (iii) rejection by the Company of the lease under the provisions of Chapter 11 of the U.S. Bankruptcy Code or (iv) the Company's filing for bankruptcy under Chapter 7 of the U.S. Bankruptcy Code.
-If any one of these events were to occur, the Company would be responsible for approximately \$45 million in additional operating lease payments and \$65 million in additional payments related to capital leases as of March 31, 2004.
+If any one of these events were to occur, the Company would be responsible for approximately \$64 million in additional operating lease payments and \$65 million in additional payments related to capital leases as of June 30, 2004.
 This amount will increase to approximately \$119 million in operating lease payments and \$111 million in payments related to capital leases prior to the expiration of the provision on December 31, 2005.
 These amounts are being accounted for as contingent rentals and will only be recognized if they become payable.

 Financial Accounting Standards Board Interpretation No. 45, "Guarantor's Accounting and Disclosure Requirements for Guarantees, Including Indirect Guarantees of Indebtedness of Others" (Interpretation 45), requires disclosures in interim and annual financial statements about obligations under certain guarantees issued by the Company.
-The disclosures required by Interpretation 45 were included in Notes 4, 5 and 6 to the consolidated financial statements in the 2003 Form 10-K. There have been no significant changes to such disclosures.
+The disclosures required by Interpretation 45 were included in Notes 4, 5 and 6 to the consolidated financial statements in the 2003 Form 10-K. There have been no significant changes to such disclosures except as disclosed in Note 6 in this Form 10-Q.

-- 4.Accumulated depreciation of owned equipment and property at March 31, 2004 and December 31, 2003 was \$8.0 billion and \$7.8 billion, respectively.
-Accumulated amortization of equipment and property under capital leases at March 31, 2004 and December 31, 2003 was \$1.1 billion. - 5.As discussed in Note 8 to the consolidated financial statements in the 2003 Form 10-K, the Company has a valuation allowance against the full amount of its net deferred tax asset.
-The Company's deferred tax asset valuation allowance increased \$71 million during the three months ended March 31, 2004 to \$1.1 billion as of March 31, 2004. - 6.In February 2004, American issued \$180 million of Fixed Rate Secured Notes due 2009.
-These notes are secured by certain spare parts (with a net book value of \$224 million as of March 31, 2004) and bear interest at 7.25 percent.
+- 4.Accumulated depreciation of owned equipment and property at June 30, 2004 and December 31, 2003 was \$8.2 billion and \$7.8 billion, respectively.
+Accumulated amortization of equipment and property under capital leases at June 30, 2004 and December 31, 2003 was \$1.1 billion. - 5.As discussed in Note 8 to the consolidated financial statements in the 2003 Form 10-K, the Company has a valuation allowance against the full amount of its net deferred tax asset.
+The Company's deferred tax asset valuation allowance increased \$72 million during the six months ended June 30, 2004 to \$1.1 billion as of June 30, 2004. - 6.In February 2004, American issued \$180 million of Fixed Rate Secured Notes due 2009, which bear interest at 7.25 percent.
+As of June 30, 2004, these notes are secured by certain spare parts (with a net book value of \$219 million), and by \$37 million in cash collateral (classified as Other assets on the accompanying condensed consolidated financial statements).